- Research Interests:

 - Clinical Practice:

-- Arteriovenous Malformations, Carotid Artery Disease, Cerebral Aneurysm, Subarachnoid Hemorrhage, TIA/Mini Stroke, Brain Tumor Diagnosis, Ischemic Stroke, Vascular Malformations, Aorta Disease, Microvascular Clipping, Neurovascular Surgery, Endovascular Embolization, Stroke, Endovascular Coiling, Fistulogram, Cavernoma, Carotid Stenting with Angioplasty, Brain Aneurysm, Brain Tumor Treatment
+- Arteriovenous Malformations, Carotid Artery Disease, Brain Aneurysms (Cerebral Aneurysms), Subarachnoid Hemorrhage, TIA/Mini Stroke, Brain Tumor Diagnosis, Ischemic Stroke, Vascular Malformations, Aorta Disease, Microvascular Clipping, Neurovascular Surgery, Endovascular Embolization, Stroke, Cerebral Angiography, Endovascular Coiling, Fistulogram, Cavernoma, Carotid Stenting with Angioplasty, Brain Aneurysm, Brain Tumor Treatment, Brain Aneurysm Treatments

 - Assistant Professor

 Ryan Kellogg, MD is an assistant professor of neurosurgery with a subspecialty focus in stroke and cerebrovascular neurosurgery.
 This involves using both open microneurosurgery techniques and minimally invasive endovascular techniques to treat arteries and veins of both the brain and spine.